Arnavion/riscv/README.md

 ---

 The assembler can be compiled as a freestanding binary that runs on the emulator.
-In this case the input file is read from the game's File Loader component, and the output is written to a memory address range that is expected to be present in a RAM linked to a Console.
+In this case the input file is read from a RAM with "Initial data" set to "File", and the output is written to a memory address range that is expected to be present in a RAM linked to a Console.

 `make freestanding` will compile the binary, `make freestanding-install` will install it along with the input file, and `make freestanding-inspect` will run `llvm-objdump` on the binary.